The Sound of Music: Film and television adaptations

-Television adaptations

-A live televised production of the musical aired twice in December 2013 on NBC.
+A live televised production aired twice in December 2013 on NBC.
 It was directed by Beth McCarthy-Miller and Rob Ashford.
 Carrie Underwood starred as Maria, with Stephen Moyer as Captain von Trapp, Christian Borle as Max, Laura Benanti as Elsa, and Audra McDonald as the Mother Abbess.
 The production was released on DVD the same month.

 British network ITV presented a live version of its own on December 20, 2015.
 It starred Kara Tointon as Maria, Julian Ovenden as Captain von Trapp, Katherine Kelly as the Baroness and Alexander Armstrong as Max.

 Reception

 Most reviews of the original Broadway production were favorable.
 Richard Watts Jr. of the New York Post stated that the show had "strangely gentle charm that is wonderfully endearing.
 The Sound of Music strives for nothing in the way of smash effects, substituting instead a kind of gracious and unpretentious simplicity."
 The New York World-Telegram and Sun pronounced The Sound of Music "the loveliest musical imaginable.
 It places Rodgers and Hammerstein back in top form as melodist and lyricist.
 The Lindsay-Crouse dialogue is vibrant and amusing in a plot that rises to genuine excitement."
 The New York Journal American's review opined that The Sound of Music is "the most mature product of the team ... it seemed to me to be the full ripening of these two extraordinary talents".

 Brooks Atkinson of The New York Times gave a mixed assessment.
 He praised Mary Martin's performance, saying "she still has the same common touch ... same sharp features, goodwill, and glowing personality that makes music sound intimate and familiar" and stated that "the best of the Sound of Music is Rodgers and Hammerstein in good form".
 However, he said, the libretto "has the hackneyed look of the musical theatre replaced with Oklahoma! in 1943.
 It is disappointing to see the American musical stage succumbing to the clichés of operetta."
-Walter Kerr's review in the New York Herald Tribune was unfavorable: "Before The Sound of Music is halfway through its promising chores it becomes not only too sweet for words but almost too sweet for music", stating that the "evening suffer(s) from little children".
+Walter Kerr's review in the New York Herald Tribune was unfavorable: "Before The Sound of Music is halfway through its promising chores it becomes not only too sweet for words but almost too sweet for music", stating that the "evening suffer[s] from little children".